qyang-nj/llios/dynamic_linking/chained_fixups.md

 # Chained Fixups
 Chained fixups is a new way to store information that will be used by `dyld`.
-Replacing `LC_DYLD_INFO`, the chained fixups can save binary size and reduce launch time.
+Replacing `LC_DYLD_INFO(_ONLY)`, the chained fixups can save binary size and reduce launch time.

 Traditionally, `dyld`, at launch time, needs to slide the fixed addresses with a random number, known as ASLR.
 This operation is called rebasing.
 Also, `dyld` needs to connect symbols from current binary with its linked dynamic libraries.
 This is called binding.
 Under the new format, both rebasing and binding have a new name, **fixup**, because they need to be "fixed up" before main function.